Find Me Guilty: Plot

 Wanting to remove the possibility that even one defendant gets acquitted, Kearny offers a final plea deal to all the defendants.
 In return for pleading guilty, they will all get shorter sentences than they would be facing if found guilty.
 Jackie tells his codefendants that he refuses to take a deal even though he is already serving a long sentence for drug trafficking.
 This convinces Nick and the others to turn down the deal too.
 The final witness is Jackie's cousin Tony.
 Klandis is able to use Tony's heavy drug use to discredit him as a witness and Jackie emotionally cross-examines his cousin and asks why he betrayed his love for him.

 After 21 months of testimony, the trial concludes with closing arguments.
 The prosecution and defense teams return to their homes expecting the jury to deliberate for at least a week.
 However, after only 14 hours of deliberation the jury returns a verdict of not guilty on all charges.
 While the rest of the defendants leave the courtroom with their families, Jackie returns to prison to finish his sentence.
 He receives a hero's welcome at the correctional facility, where fellow prisoners chant his name and reach out to shake his hand.

-The end title cards explain that the real Jackie DiNorscio served 17 and a half years before being paroled in 2002.
+The end title cards explain that the real Jackie DiNorscio served 17 and a half years of his 30-year sentence before being paroled in 2002.
 He died of natural causes during filming.